2023 Nissan Z Seen Attending Local Cars & Coffee In Production Guise

 Back in May, Byron Glover Jr., also known as Drive 615 on YouTube, spotted the Nissan Z Proto on its way to a local Cars & Coffee event in Nashville, Tennessee.
 The YouTuber also had the chance to have a walkaround of the prototype, something he wasn't expecting at that time.

-Now that the 2023 Nissan Z car is already out and about, Glover spotted it again going to the same event within the same area, parking on the same spot as before.
+Now that the 2023 Nissan Z car is already out and about, Glover spotted the production version going to the same event within the same area, parking on the same spot as before.
 It's almost like a non-coincidence but it is, and the YouTuber had a field day noting the difference between the sports coupe in prototype and production form.

 Gallery: 2023 Nissan Z